 If you are a man of literature, you must have heard of the Song of Fire & Ice, Harry Potter, and Lord of the Rings series.
-Thanks to these prolific books, the fantasy genre has exploded in the past few years.
+Thanks to these great books, the fantasy genre has exploded in the past few years.

 Different people have different personalities and perspectives on life.
 Taste, interests, habits, and philosophies, all predict what kind of book you will pick.
 If you like dark, gloomy, and gray characters, you will most likely pick dark fantasy books to read.
 Perhaps, you prefer history or urban culture, and the choice becomes even harder.